heistp/qdisc-custom-classification/README.md

 [cake man page](https://man7.org/linux/man-pages/man8/tc-cake.8.html#OVERRIDING_CLASSIFICATION_WITH_TC_FILTERS)),
 but they are processed linearly.
 ISPs, for example, may have many subscribers, each with one or more IP/MAC addresses.
+We want isolation and fairness at two
+levels:

-We want isolation and fairness at two levels, between the ISP's subscribers (hosts), and the flows for each subscriber, without having to do a linear search through all the subscribers.
+1. between the ISP's subscribers (hosts), and
+2. between the flows for each subscriber

+without having to do a linear search through all the subscribers, which would have to be done for each packet.

 [IP sets](https://ipset.netfilter.org/) provide highly scalable sets of various IP related types, like IP addresses, MAC addresses, subnets, etc. Each of these